julien-muke/Serverless-Web-Application-on-AWS/README.md

 * Update the following values: `Alternate Domain Names (CNAMEs)`

-Add your alternate domain names, i'll use mine `greeting.julienmuke.cloud` separate domain names with commas, or type each domain name on a new line.
+Add your alternate domain names, i'll use a sub-domain `greeting.julienmuke.cloud` separate domain names with commas, or type each domain name on a new line.

 ![CloudFront-Global(2)(2)](https://github.com/julien-muke/Serverless-Web-Application-on-AWS/assets/110755734/d3774de8-d1fe-4175-91cf-2fd5ccf6482e)